|

 Ramp #13 (OK Temporary Ramp)

 This ramp is an obvious addition to an older home.
 Designed for the short term this ramp has been built of plywood and raw 2"x4" materials.
-Wedge construction has been used on the surface of the porch to make the ramp surface even with the door threshold preventing an unsafe sudden drop of several inches (see first photo).
+Wedge construction has been used on the surface of the porch to make the ramp surface even with the door threshold preventing an unsafe sudden drop of several inches (see second photo).

 The ramp itself is narrow and has been propped up in several places along the center of the plywood flooring to prevent sag.
 Construction materials used are not meant for use in inclement weather creating the need for a sturdier replacement ramp in the near future.